 Designated Safeguarding Leads should be aware of local procedures for making a Channel referral; this is a program which focuses on providing support and education to those who are vulnerable to being drawn into terrorism.
 As a Channel partner, the designated safeguarding lead (on behalf of the school or college) may be asked to attend a Channel panel to discuss the individual and consider the appropriate level of support required.

-If you are a designated safeguarding lead in a Kent school, you can access further guidance and the Kent prevent referral form here.
+If you are a Designated Safeguarding Lead in a Kent school or setting, you can access further guidance and the Kent prevent referral form here.